marleen101/Introduction-to-digital-humanities-and-social-analytics_group3/Project Proposal.md

 - Why economic status (article back-up)
 - How will we do it:
 - Is this pattern still valid to this day?
+5. Extra ideas
+- Media coverage
+- Civil wars
+- Define the dataset, access to more data to see the categorization and definition.
+Suggestion for future data documentation.